 Dave, his wife Carly and their three dogs live in Torrance.

-The 2018-2019 season is Dieter's 24th with the Kings and his 30th consecutive NHL season.
+The 2019-20 season will be Dieter's 25th with the Kings and his 31st consecutive NHL season.
 Among his responsibilities, he plays the organ, DJ's and sounds the Kings goal horns.

 A native of Los Angeles, Ruehle got his start playing the organ at sporting events in 1984 when he was hired by the Los Angeles Lazers of the Major Indoor Soccer League at the age of 15.
 Ruehle played the organ at his first NHL game on October 5, 1989 (Kings vs Toronto) at the age of 20.
 In 1992, after three seasons with the Kings, Ruehle was hired by the San Jose Sharks where he spent five seasons as the organist for the Sharks ('92-'93 thru '96-'97).
 After one season with the Phoenix Coyotes during the '97-'98 season, Ruehle returned to the Kings for the '98-'99 season, which was the Kings final season at The Forum.
 After the opening of STAPLES Center, Ruehle was hired by the Los Angeles Lakers, Sparks (WNBA) and Avengers (AFL).